The Role of Documentation in Diagnosis-Related Malpractice Cases

 Because of documentation’s essential role in healthcare, following best practices and standards is crucial for providing high-quality care and minimizing risks.
 The following strategies can help ensure adequate and appropriate documentation:

-• Patient adherence, including missed and cancelled appointments and attempts to follow up with the patient.
+- Patient adherence to treatment plans and appointments, including missed and canceled appointments and attempts to follow up with the patient.
 Providers should be careful to remain objective in their documentation and avoid editorializing.

-• Treatment plan changes, such as receipt of diagnostic results, follow-up with the patient, patient response, and phone conversations (including after-hours calls).
+- Treatment plan changes, such as receipt of diagnostic results, follow-up with the patient, patient response, electronic messages, and phone conversations (including after-hours calls).

-• Patient education, including written and verbal advice, recommendations, and educational materials — as well as tactics to gauge patient understanding of the information (e.g., use of the teach-back method).
+- Patient education, including written and verbal advice, recommendations, and educational materials — as well as tactics to ensure patient understanding of the information (e.g., use of the teach-back method).

 For more helpful documentation strategies, see MedPro’s Documentation Essentials and Electronic Documentation checklists.